mc12345678/Attributes-Grid/README.txt

 ==============================
 CHANGELOG
 ==============================

+1.3.4 12/19/16 - mc12345678 McNumbers Ware:
+          Changes made to support SBA back in version 1.3.2 prevented proper operation if Stock By Attributes was not installed.
+This has been corrected in this version.
+	  Modified the included attributes.php file to incorporate changes made to Stock By Attributes and Attribute Image Swap.

 1.3.3 11/17/16 - mc12345678 McNumbers Ware:
         - Modify the grid option name constant to the designation set by Edit Orders